cflurin/homebridge-punt/README.md

 }
 ```

-The Characteristic default properties (minValue, maxValue and minStep can be set in config-punt.json:
+To add an optional Characteristic define the Charachteristic with "default" for the default values.
+However, the the default values can be changed:

 ```
 { "minValue": 0, "maxValue": 100, "minStep": 10 }